AdhemarDeSenneville/LatentPlay/README.md

 ...
 ```

 Organizing your samples into separate packs simplifies the process of selecting samples within the plugin.
-It also facilitates the analysis of how each pack clusters in the latent space.
+It also allows the analysis of how each pack clusters in the latent space.

 ![](./fig/pca_cluster.png)